-Present perfect (simple and continuous) They have grown up in a time of financial insecurity.
+Present perfect (simple and continuous)

+They have grown up in a time of financial insecurity.
 She has also been working as a volunteer in her free time.
 He is thankful for the money his videos have brought the family.

-For more information and practice, see page 156.
+For further information and practice, see page 156.

 - 6 Work in pairs.
 Look at the grammar box.
-Choose the correct option to complete the sentences. - 1 The past simple / present perfect expresses a connection between the past and the present. - 2 The past simple / present perfect refers to something at a specific (finished) time in the past. - 3 We generally use adverbials of finished time (e.g., some time ago, when I was a child, in 2020) with the past simple / present perfect. - 4 We generally use adverbials of unfinished time (e.g., until now, so far this year, since 2020) with the past simple / present perfect. - 7 Underline three more sentences with the past simple and three with the present perfect in the article.Why is each tense used?
-Discuss in pairs.
+Choose the correct option to complete the sentences. - The past simple / present perfect expresses a connection between the past and the present. - The past simple / present perfect refers to something at a specific (finished) time in the past. - 3 We generally use adverbials of finished time (e.g. some time ago, when I was a child, in 2020) with the past simple / present perfect. - 4 We generally use adverbials of unfinished time (e.g. until now, so far this year, since 2020) with the past simple / present perfect. - 7 Underline three more sentences with the past simple and three with the present perfect in the article.
+Which tense is used and why?

-She did not study psychology in college = past simple to describe a finished event
+She did not study psychology at university = past simple to describe a finished event